-- 1.1 Long Sutton C of E Primary School is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment we wish to encourage employees, and others that we deal with, who have serious concerns about any aspect of the school's work to come forward and voice those concerns. - 1.2 Employees are often the first to realise that there may be something seriously wrong within the school.
+- 1.1 The term whistleblowing is generally used only with reference to workers and has a specific legal definition under the Public Interest Disclosure Act 1998, i.e., a disclosure of information which, in the reasonable belief of the worker, is made in the public interest and tends to show serious misconduct.
+The school recognises that as a public body, it might receive a disclosure of information, not just from its workers, but from members of the public as well. - 1.2 This policy applies to disclosures from employees, but also sets out the school's commitment to deal with disclosures from members of the public in the same way.
+To this end, where this policy refers to a "whistleblower", it refers to both employees and members of the public who make a disclosure. - 1.3 Long Sutton Primary School is committed to the highest possible standards of openness, probity and accountability.
+In line with that commitment, we wish to encourage employees, and others that we deal with, who have serious concerns about any aspect of the school's work to come forward and voice those concerns. - 1.4 Employees are often the first to realise that there may be something seriously wrong within the school.
 However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues or to the school.
 They may also fear harassment or victimisation.
-In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - 1.3 This Confidential Reporting Code is intended to encourage and enable employees to raise concerns within the school rather than overlooking a problem or 'blowing the whistle' outside.
+In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - 1.5 This Confidential Reporting Code is intended to encourage and enable employees to raise concerns within the school rather than overlooking a problem or 'blowing the whistle' outside.
 This Code makes it clear that employees can do so without fear of victimisation, subsequent discrimination or disadvantage.
-Long Sutton C of E Primary School is committed to listening to concerns, taking them seriously and ensuring that they are dealt with promptly and fairly. - 1.4 The Code applies to all employees and those contractors working for the school on our premises, for example agency staff, trainees on vocational/work experience, consultants, builders, drivers. - 1.5 The Code is in addition to the School's Complaints Procedure and other statutory reporting procedures. - 1.6 The Code is based on the LGMB Model Confidential Reporting Code which has been discussed with the relevant trade unions and professional organisations and has their support. - 1.7 In addition to the school's commitment to protect employees who raise concerns, the Public Interest Disclosure Act 1998 provides a worker with potential protection from detriment and dismissal for making a 'qualifying disclosure'.
-The Act encourages workers to raise matters internally with employers and where an internal whistleblowing policy exists, it steers the worker to use this.
-(Please note: there are legal requirements for 'qualifying disclosures' to be protected under the Act.)
-In addition, an employee who raises a concern under this Code and reasonably believes the disclosure is in the public interest will be protected from any claim of defamation by the Council's insurance policy.
+Long Sutton Primary School is committed to listening to concerns, taking them seriously and ensuring that they are dealt with promptly and fairly. - 1.6 The Code applies to all employees and those contractors working for the school on our premises, for example agency staff, trainees on vocational/work experience, consultants, builders, drivers.

+- 1.7 The Code is in addition to the school's Complaints Procedure and other statutory reporting procedures.
+A decision on which route each concern takes will be made upon receipt. - 1.8 The Code is based on the Department for Business Innovation & Skills: Guidance for Employers and Code of Practice which has been discussed with the relevant trade unions and professional organisations and has their support. - 1.9 In addition to the school's commitment to protect employees who raise concerns, the Public Interest Disclosure Act 1998 provides a worker with potential protection from detriment and dismissal for making a 'qualifying disclosure'.
+The Act has rules for making a protected disclosure: - You must reasonably believe the disclosure is in the public interest. - You must believe it to be substantially true. - You must not act maliciously or make false allegations. - You must not seek any personal gain. - 1.10 An employee who raises a concern under this Code and reasonably believes the disclosure is in the public interest will be protected from any claim of defamation by the Council's insurance policy.

-2. Aims and Scope Of The Code
+2. Aims and Scope of The Code